 - Alternate Character Interpretation: In the wistful hopes of thinking that he isn't a scumbag, some fans wonder if Sayo's husband built an entirely different family in the village to the West not because he was cheating on her, but because he also got affected by a Kagedama mushi on one of his long travels.

-- Crowning Music of Awesome: The soundtrack is beautiful.
+- Awesome Music: The soundtrack is beautiful.
 Even the short, simple main theme is profoundly emotional to listen to.

 "I stole ten-thousand pounds, ten thousand pounds to see you.

 - The full version of the main theme can be hilarious once you hear it.
 The TV size version lyrics go really well with the mood of the show and personality of the main character.
 The second verse though...not so much:

 I robbed convenience stores because I thought they'd make it easier.

 I lived off rats and toads and I starved for you.

 I fought off giant bears and I killed them too"